Dust (band): History

-Stonerband Red Fang covered Suicide on their 2007 Tour EP 2

 Later projects

 Wise and Kerner went into production with Kiss, among others, producing that band's first two albums.

 Bell's next project after Dust was Estus; he played on their 1973 eponymous album.
 In the mid-1970s, he joined Richard Hell & the Voidoids, playing on their first album, Blank Generation).
 In 1978, he replaced Thomas Erdelyi in the Ramones, assuming the name Marky Ramone.
 Marky was inducted with The Ramones into the Rock and Roll Hall of Fame in 2001 and received a Grammy Lifetime Achievement Award in 2011.
 He also later performed with Marky Ramone and the Intruders, The Ramainz, Marky Ramone & the Speedkings, Teenage Head, the Misfits, and Marky Ramone's Blitzkrieg, as well as on solo recordings by former bandmates Dee Dee Ramone and Joey Ramone.
 Bell is currently an on-air personality on Sirius/XM Satellite Radio, hosting "Punk Rock Blitzkrieg".
 Bell has also appeared on numerous TV shows including The Simpsons and Anthony Bourdain: No Reservations.

 Aaronson joined Stories, who earned a number one hit with "Brother Louie".
 He later toured and/or recorded with Edgar Winter, Joan Jett and the Blackhearts, Bob Dylan, Billy Idol, Billy Squier, Foghat, HSAS (Sammy Hagar, Neil Schon, Kenny Aaronson, Michael Shrieve), Brian Setzer, Mick Taylor, Dave Edmunds, Graham Parker, Hall and Oates, Leslie West Band, Rick Derringer, Blue Öyster Cult, Michael Monroe, Dana Fuchs, John Eddie, Mountain, Robert Gordon, Joe Cocker, Corky Laing, the Satisfactors, the Yardbirds and Richard Barone, among others.
-He is currently a member of the New York Dolls.
+He is currently a member of The Yardbirds.